apache/mxnet/example/cnn/README.md

 Recently, I have been learning mxnet for Natural Language Processing (NLP).
 I followed this nice blog ["Implementing a CNN for Text Classification in Tensorflow" blog post.](http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/) to reimplement it by mxnet framwork.
 Data preprocessing code and courpus are directly borrowed from original author[cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf).

-## Performance compared original paper
+## Performance compared to original paper
 I use the same pretrained word2vec [GoogleNews-vectors-negative300.bin](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing) in Kim's paper.
 However, I don't implement L2-normalization of weight on penultimate layer, but provide a L2-normalization of gradients.
 Finally, I got a best dev accuracy 80.1%, close to 81% that reported in the orginal paper.